-Zeenat's practice encompasses all areas of criminal defence including; violence, drugs, fraud, sexual offences and public order offences.
-She has a particular interest and expertise in public international law, human rights and terrorism cases.
+Zeenat has been appointed as independent junior counsel to the Grenfell Tower Inquiry since July 2017.
+She has a growing practice in Public Law, with a particular interest and expertise in public international law, human rights and terrorism cases.
 An accessible and passionate advocate, Zeenat is committed to providing quality representation for all.

-Her work is defined by her personable approach and intellectual prowess.
+Zeenat’s work is defined by her personable approach and intellectual prowess.
 She is a skilled advocate; firmly dedicated to the needs of her clients.
-She is instructed alone and as a led junior.
-Zeenat was born and brought up in Birmingham and retains a strong base in the Midlands.
+She is particularly experienced in representing vulnerable individuals, young people and working with communities and grass roots organisations.

 Human Rights and Social Justice

-- Former committee member for Restless Beings, international human rights charity working with marginalised communities including; Roma, Rohingya and Bangladeshi street children.
-Worked in the PR, Youth Outreach and Legal and Human Rights teams.
+- Former committee member for Restless Beings, international human rights organisation advocating for marginalised communities including; the Rohingya and Bangladeshi street children.
+Zeenat led teams across PR, Youth Outreach and Legal and Human Rights departments.

-- Delegate on the ‘Lessons from Srebrenica’ programme, designed to empower delegates to take action in building stronger, more tolerant communities in the UK.
+- Delegate on the ‘Lessons from Srebrenica’ programme, designed to empower delegates to take action in building stronger, more cohesive communities in the UK.

-- UNIPAL volunteer, taught in refugee camps in Lebanon.
+- UNIPAL volunteer, education project in refugee camps in Lebanon.

 Academia and Policy